Your Guide to Oral Health and Dental Hygiene

 Bleeding Gums – This is generally a sign of gum disease.
 You can buy medicated mouthwashes that can help ease the issue.
 If your gums continue to bleed, then you should see a professional for advice.

 Teeth Discoloration – This can happen for a variety of reasons, but it’s usually due to a lack of brushing.
-Some dental hygienists may be able to scrape, clean or bleach your teeth if it’s a problem.
+Some dental hygienists may be able to scrape, clean, or bleach your teeth if it’s a problem.

-Bad Breath – This is another condition which may simply be down to poor dental hygiene.
+Bad Breath – This is another condition that may simply be down to poor dental hygiene.
 If brushing, flossing, and mouthwash don’t make a difference it could be a sign of something more serious.

 Toothache – Depending on where the pain is located, this could be something that clears up itself.
 Or, it may need treatment.
-If you find that over the counter painkillers don’t dull the pain, then you could need to see a dentist.
+If you find that over-the-counter painkillers don’t dull the pain, then you could need to see a dentist.
 If the pain is located at the very back of your mouth, then it’s likely to be wisdom teeth coming through.